 Streamlining your (x) HTML

-An even better solution than adding code dynamically is eliminating it altogether, especially if it is not needed.
+An even better solution than adding code dynamically is eliminating it, especially if it is not needed.
 Divitis is one of the major causes of excess code.
-Make sure you check through your code and determine whether you actually need the wrapper div or if you can target your content in a different manner using clever CSS.
+Make sure you check through your code and determine whether you need the wrapper div or if you can target your content in a different manner using clever CSS.
 If you want to take measures to ensure that you improve the speed of your site, then you should consider loading only the necessary div tags that are required for the page loading event.
 This way, you will only display whatever the user currently needs to see and have the remaining division elements load just when they are required.
-Check out Beanstalk Web Solutions or Los Angeles Kotton Grammer, for the best SEO and web design services.
+Check out Beanstalk Web Solutions, for the best SEO and web design services.

 Avoid using useless or blank links